microsoft/qsharp/katas/content/phase_estimation/index.md

     "title": "Quantum Phase Estimation Algorithm"
 })

-Quantum phase estimation algorithm is the most common algorithm used for estimating the eigenphase that corresponds to the given unitary-eigenvector pair.
+The quantum phase estimation algorithm is the most common algorithm used for estimating the eigenphase that corresponds to the given unitary-eigenvector pair.
-It relies on quantum Fourier transform, and allows you to estimate $n$ binary digits of the eigenphase $\theta$.
+It relies on the quantum Fourier transform, and allows you to estimate $n$ binary digits of the eigenphase $\theta$.
 Let's see how this algorithm works.

 ### Inputs